 Meet the Instructor

-Brandie Wilson is an expert in community organizing on both an academic and applied front, so students will benefit from her one-on-one mentorship and knowledge.
-If you have any questions about this course, please contact Ms. Wilson at firstname.lastname@example.org.
+Michelle Fisher is a professor in life science with a research interest in ecocultural relations to soundscapes, so students will benefit from her mentorship and knowledge.
+If you have any questions about this course, please contact Michelle Fisher at email@example.com.

 Interested students may apply to join the honors program if they meet one of the following criteria: